bluz71/bluz71.github.io/_posts/2017-10-01-rails-specs-using-capybara-with-headless-chrome.md

 Due to this PhantomJS uncertainty I converted my simple project over from PhantomJS to headless Chrome including support for [Travis CI](https://travis-ci.org/).
-After some grief, mainly related to Travis CI, all is working fine and I am pleased with the final result.
+After some grief, mainly related to Travis CI, all is working fine, and I am pleased with the final result.

 Installation
 ============